TRANSFORM Sixth Run

-Successful candidates are expected to have at least two years of experience in social protection, strong motivation to implement and sustain learning acquired after the course in their respective institutions and countries, and an availability of at least 5 hours/week to successfully complete the e-course.
-The forthcoming round will prioritise applicants from West Africa and Northern Africa.
-The course is offered in English.
+Successful candidates were expected to have at least two years of experience in social protection, strong motivation to implement and sustain learning acquired after the course in their respective institutions and countries, and an availability of at least 5 hours/week to successfully complete the e-course.
+This round prioritised applicants from West Africa and Northern Africa.
+The course was offered in English.

 What you learned

 By the end of this course, you should be able to:

 - Have an overview and enough basic knowledge of Social Protection Floors and drivers of change and leadership requirements to engage in transformation towards national systems of social protection;